derkreature/IBLBaker/README.md

 Known Leaks:
 --------------
 - D3D11Effects has some serious issues.
 I will be replacing this in the near future in any case.
+(Post D3D12).

 What about linux / osx / iris / bsd / ios / nextstep / rasberry pi / abacus support?
 --------------